WizBhoo/OCR_P05_Site_CV-Blog/README.md

 # OCR_P05_Create_Your_First_Site/Blog_in_PHP

-OpenClassrooms - Training Course DA PHP/Symfony - Project P05<br>
+OpenClassrooms - Training Course DA PHP/Symfony - Project P05

-My WebSite is Online and you can visit it : [APi - Site CV](https://adrien-pierrard.fr)
+My WebSite is Online, and you can visit it : [APi - Site CV](https://adrien-pierrard.fr)

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/79a2760fdd9e4e08828d5e2b7a33b6e4)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=WizBhoo/OCR_P05_Site_CV-Blog&amp;utm_campaign=Badge_Grade)

-## Version 1.0.3 - Mai 2020
+## Version 1.0.4 - June 2020

 *   This file explains how to install and run the project.
 *   IDE used : PhpStorm.
-*   I use a Docker Stack as personal local development environment but you can use your own environment.
+*   I use a Docker Stack as personal local development environment, but you can use your own environment.
-*   Both method to install the project are described bellow.
+*   Both method to install the project are the described bellow.
-*   NOTE that only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo.
+*   NOTE that only OCR Evaluators have access to my DB file (see project renderings) with a set of data for the demo.

 -------------------------------------------------------------------------------------------------------------------------------------